MaterializeInc/materialize/doc/developer/platform/architecture-db.md

 The STORAGE layer is tasked with creating and maintaining definite collections.

-It relies on no other layers of the stack, and has great lattitude in defining what it requires of others.
+It relies on no other layers of the stack, and has great latitude in defining what it requires of others.

 Its primary requirements include
 1. define and respond to `CreateSource` commands (likely from ADAPTER) with the identifier of definite collections.